2D magnetofluid models constructed by a priori imposition of conservation laws: Construction of the RMHD model from given CLs

 Let us assume that we have a continuous system bounded in a 2D domain $D$ and described by the dynamical variables $X=(X_1,...,X_N)$ that exhibits conservation of a set of M quantities $Y_1[X],...,Y_M[X]$ expressed as functionals defined on phase space.
 The conservation of $Y_i[X]$, $i=1,...,M$ yields

 The equations above define a set of $M$ orthogonality conditions $c_i$, $i=1,...,M$, of the vectors

 with the vector

-Since $\mu_i$ are known, then the orthogonality conditions \eqref{orth_cond} can be exploited in order to find the components of $\sigma$.
+Since $\mu_i$ are known, then in principle the orthogonality conditions \eqref{orth_cond} can be exploited in order to find the components of $\sigma$.
 In the case of 2D hydrodynamics the orthogonality conditions correspond to the conservation of kinetic energy $\Kc$ and enstrophy $\Ec$.
-In \cite{blen_badi} the authors imposed conveniently those orthogonality conditions using differential 2-forms identifying $\Kc_\omega$ as a 0-form $\mu_1$ and $\Ec_\omega$ as a 0-form $\mu_2$.
+In \cite{blen_badi} the authors imposed conveniently those conditions using differential 2-forms identifying $\Kc_\omega$ as a 0-form $\mu_1$ and $\Ec_\omega$ as a 0-form $\mu_2$.
 Then $\partial_t\omega=d\mu_1\wedge d\mu_2$, if $d\mu_1\wedge d\mu_2$ is assumed to be exact, is automatically orthogonal to $\mu_1$ and $\mu_2$.

-Inspired by the reference \cite{blen_badi}, we adopt a similar approach, i.e. we start by considering the conservation laws as orthogonality conditions like those in \eqref{orth_cond} that act as constraints on the dynamics, in order to construct a 2D continuum model, with dynamical variables the vorticity and the magnetic flux function, that conserves $\Hc$, $\Cc$ and $\Mc$ as given by \eqref{spec_cas_rmhd}.
-To do so let us construct the following vectors
+Inspired by the reference \cite{blen_badi}, we adopt a similar approach, i.e. we start by considering the conservation laws as orthogonality conditions like those in \eqref{orth_cond} that act as constraints on the dynamics, in order to construct a 2D continuum model, with dynamical variables the vorticity and the magnetic flux function, that conserves $\Hc$, $\Cc$ and $\Mc$.
+To do so let us define the following vectors

 The time invariance of $\Hc$, $\Cc$ and $\Mc$ yields

 Those orthogonality conditions can be expressed with the use of Eqs. \eqref{vecs} as